Harlem Irving Plaza

 Harlem Irving Plaza (commonly referred to as "The HIP") is a shopping mall located in Norridge, Illinois, a suburb of Chicago.
 The mall features over 100 stores and a food court.
-The mall's anchor stores are Kohl's, Nordstrom Rack, XSport Fitness, Xfinity, Best Buy, Target, Hobby Lobby, DSW, Five Below, Toys"R"Us, and Dick's.
+The mall's anchor stores are Kohl's, Nordstrom Rack, LA Fitness, Xfinity, Best Buy, Target, Hobby Lobby, DSW, Five Below, Toys"R"Us, and Dick's.
 It is one of the oldest shopping malls in the Chicago area.